ashleychontos/pySYD/docs/usage/examples.rst

 :underlined:`High SNR: KIC 11618103`
 ####################################

-KIC 11618103 is our most evolved example, an RGB star with numax of ~100 muHz.
-We will now admit that the default settings work for *most* stars, with :math:`\nu_{max} \sim 500 \mu Hz` or higher.
-However, for more evolved stars like this example, some of the defaults could/should be changed.
+KIC 11618103 is our most evolved example, an RGB star with numax of :math:`\rm \sim 100 \mu Hz`.
+We will now admit that while the default settings work for *most* stars, some of the defaults could/should (or even in some cases *need*) to be changed for more evolved stars like this example.

 It doesn't necessarily mean that it will get the answers wrong, but we will take you through a few different runs and change some of the settings with each run.